Disclosure Risk from Homogeneity Attack in Differentially Private Frequency Distribution: Discussion

 \section{Discussion}

-We derive the mathematical relationships between DR-HA in sanitized frequency distribution data via the Laplace and Gaussian mechanisms and the DP privacy loss parameters.
-The relationships allow practitioners to calculate DR-HA directly given a privacy loss without resorting on numerical computations (e.g. the MC approach).
-The relationships link the rather abstract concept of privacy parameters to a metric that is more intuitive (DR-HA) and help better understanding of the former, offering practitioners an additional perspective when choosing privacy loss parameters for sanitizing data via DP mechanisms.
-We will upload the Python and R codes on Github for calculating the general mathematical relationships and in the experiments to facilitate the practical implementation of the relationships.
+We derived the mathematical relationships between DR-HA in sanitized FDs via a randomized mechanism and its privacy loss parameters.
+The relationships allow practitioners to calculate DR-HA directly given a privacy loss without resorting to numerical evaluations (e.g., MC approaches).
+The relationships also connect the rather abstract concept of privacy parameters to a privacy risk metric that is more concrete and intuitive, offering practitioners an additional perspective when choosing privacy loss parameters when sanitizing data.
+The R code used in the experiments are available at \url{https://github.com/zhao-xingyuan/DR-HA}.

+We focused on the Laplace and Gaussian mechanisms to demonstrate the relationship between DR-HA and privacy loss.
+We plan to derive relationships between the DR-HA measures in Section \ref{sec:DR-HA} and privacy loss for other count sanitization mechanisms with better utility than the Laplace and Gaussian mechanisms, such as the geometric mechanism.
+If sanitized counts are more accurate in one mechanism, it is expected that DR-HA would be higher as the sanitized data are closer to the original, despite the same privacy guarantees across different mechanisms in the DP setting, but we expect the $S$ shape of the relationships to remain.

+We focused on private releasing of FDs, where the data are counts in nature.
+Adversaries learn about values of sensitive attributes, which may be non-numerical (such as HIV status), via HA on released FDs.
+Our methodology and results do not apply directly to other types of data unless they can be converted to FDs.
+For example, continuous data can be discretized into bins/buckets, based on which FDs can be formed and our methodology and results can then be applied, understanding that information loss would occur during the coarsening/discretization process.